 Living too long

+Living longer is a blessing, but it also presents unique challenges when it comes to retirement planning.
 One might ask: “Why is living too long a risk to my financial freedom?”
 Although living a long full life is quite the blessing, there can be some tough financial strains for those who find themselves living for multiple decades after their retirement.
+With increased life expectancy, you need to ensure that your savings will last throughout your retirement years.
 Most Canadians tend to retire at 65 while others do it earlier or later, unfortunately CPP and retirement benefits like OAS and GIS simply aren’t enough for many to sustain a comfortable financial situation for decades to come.

 Dying too soon